The Road Not Taken

 "The Road Not Taken" is a narrative poem by Robert Frost, first published in the August 1915 issue of the Atlantic Monthly, and later published as the first poem in the 1916 poetry collection, Mountain Interval.
-Its central theme is the divergence of paths, both literally and figuratively, although its interpretation is noted for being complex and potentially divergent.
+Its central theme is the divergence of paths, both literal and figurative, although its interpretation is noted for being complex and potentially divergent.

 The first 1915 publication differs from the 1916 republication in Mountain Interval: In line 13, "marked" is replaced by "kept" and a dash replaces a comma in line 18.

 Background

 Frost spent the years 1912 to 1915 in England, where among his acquaintances was the writer Edward Thomas.
 Thomas and Frost became close friends and took many walks together.
 One day, as they were walking together, they came across two roads.
 Thomas was indecisive about which road to take, and in retrospect often lamented that they should have taken the other one.
 After Frost returned to New Hampshire in 1915, he sent Thomas an advance copy of "The Road Not Taken".
-Thomas took the poem seriously and personally, and it may have been significant in his decision to enlist in World War I. Thomas was killed two years later in the Battle of Arras.
+Thomas took the poem seriously and personally; literary scholar Matthew Hollis, who wrote an award-winning biography of Thomas, has posited that it was a significant contributor to his decision to enlist in World War I. Thomas was killed two years later in the Battle of Arras.